 - a.
 The EU-US Financial Market Regulatory Dialogue (FMRD), involving all the relevant regulators from both sides, is now well established but is not leading to any binding action in the market infrastructure domain.
 The FMRD had been designed and commenced well before the crisis of 2007/08 and its framework is outdated.
 It is not transparent and does not allow for wide participation of stakeholders, and, thus, not always tackles issues of greatest concern for market participants.
 The ESF believes, that in the post-crisis environment dialogue between the regulators, while crucial, should be complemented by a binding obligation to act jointly towards uniform implementation of internationally agreed standards, leading to globally integrated, safer and more resilient financial markets.
-In order to preserve regulatory principles if they cannot find agreement with their transatlantic counterparts.
-But such rejection of regulatory cooperation should be made transparent and explained to both political leadership and broader public in the U.S. and the EU..
-ESF strongly supports the Commission's proposal for a specific framework for regulatory cooperation on financial services in TTIP8. - b.
+In order to preserve regulatory agencies' independence, they should retain an "opt-out" option on grounds of national regulatory principles if they cannot find agreement with their transatlantic counterparts.
+But such rejection of regulatory cooperation should be made transparent and explained to both political leadership and broader public in the U.S. and the EU.
+ESF strongly supports the Commission's proposal for a specific framework for regulatory cooperation on financial services in TTIP. - b.
 Similarly, we welcome the on-going US-EU Insurance regulatory cooperation (also called the US-EU Dialogue Project) in which US State insurance regulators, the recently created Federal Insurance Office and the National Association of Insurance Commissioners (NAIC) work with their European counterparts (EIOPA European Insurance and Occupational Pensions Authority, European Commission, etc.).
 But here also one could envisage including such dialogue into the framework of overall EU-US regulatory cooperation. - c.
 In the area of information and communication technology (ICT), the EU and the US agreed back in April 2011 on the Trade Principles for ICT Services where many issues address regulatory governance (national rules, access to networks, flows of data, local infrastructure for ICT services, use of spectrum, regulatory authorities, authorisations & licenses, interconnections, etc.).
-Although this agreement needs a review on some of its content,, it is an excellent demonstration of the important role that regulatory cooperation can play in promoting progrowth policies in the EU and the U.S., as well as in the broader global economy.
+Although this agreement needs a review on some of its content,, it is an excellent http://trade.ec.europa.eu/doclib/docs/2014/january/tradoc\152101.pdf demonstration of the important role that regulatory cooperation can play in promoting progrowth policies in the EU and the U.S., as well as in the broader global economy.

-7 Idem, 1^{st} § Section2, page 2.
+&lt;sup>7 Idem, 1st § Section2, page 2.